nruffin95/Professional-README-Generator/Develop/README1.md

   ## Contributors:

-  Nicholaus Ruffin
+  Nick

   ## Questions

-  ### If You have any questions about the repo, open an issue or contact NA or nruffin95@gmail.com.
+  ### If You have any questions about the repo, open an issue or contact  or nruffin95@gmail.com.